changeworld/azure-docs.pl-pl/articles/cognitive-services/LUIS/luis-quickstart-intents-regex-entity.md

 1. [!INCLUDE [LUIS How to get endpoint first step](../../../includes/cognitive-services-luis-tutorial-how-to-get-endpoint.md)]

-2. Przejdź na końcu adresu URL w adres, a następnie wprowadź następujące wypowiedź:
+2. Przejdź na koniec adresu URL w adresie i wprowadź następujący wypowiedź:

     `When were HRF-123456 and hrf-234567 published in the last year?`